 Classification.
 Gottschling et al. (2005) equivocated as to whether Coldenia should be included in Cordiaceae - if it is, as here, the family has few apomorphies (if separate, the former has adventitious roots and teramerous flowerrs as apomorphies, the latter, four stigmatic branches, an undivided endocarp, and plicate cotyledons (Luebert et al. 2016a).
 Luebert and Wen (2008) suggest a narrow circumscription for Cordiaceae; Hoplestigmataceae then have to be recognized as well.
 For generic limits see Gottschling et al. (2003), Gottschling and Miller (2014) and Luebert et al. (2016a).
 Miller and Gottschling (2007) segregated Varronia from Cordia; the latter has a rather lengthy synonymy.

 Previous Relationships.
 Hoplestigmataceae were included in the Violales by Cronquist (1981), perhaps because of their parietal placentation.

 Phylogeny.
-For relationships within Ehretiaceae, see Gottschling and Hilger (2001) and Gottschling et al. (2014a, b); the exact relationships of the old Lennoaceae are unclear as basal nodes in the family and not strongly supported.
+For relationships, see Gottschling and Hilger (2001), Gottschling et al. (2014a, b) and Luebert et al. (2016b); the exact relationships of the old Lennoaceae are unclear as basal nodes in the family are not strongly supported.